rebeccatraceyt/Kryan/README.md

 ### Home Page Responsiveness Bug
 A bug was detected in creating the HomePage where the mobile-first design approach was responsive but as soon as the breakpoint changed to a larger screen, the page layout would shift, creating inconsistentcies in the design.
 In order to rectify this, the developer utilised a solution posted for a similar problem on [Stack Overflow](https://stackoverflow.com/questions/5703552/how-can-i-center-text-horizontally-and-vertically-inside-a-div-block).
 With this solution, the developer was able to create the desired responsivness without having to use excessive and unnecessary lines of code.

+### Hero Image Bug
+A bug was detected when implementing the hero image to be used for the Home Page.
+The developer used the shorthand background element to implement the image but soon found there was an issue with the responsiveness of the image using this.
+When coding the background-size using the shorthand method, the image would disappear.
+The developer used an answer to a similar problem on [Stack Overflow](https://stackoverflow.com/questions/26236486/background-size-cover-not-working) in order to understand the problem and, in turn, find a solution.

 ## Deployment

 ## Credits